 For her, it’s obvious that all students, faculty, staff and parents should be able to easily navigate the University’s websites.

-“We all like to do things that help people do their jobs, and the web is an online venue for that,” Clark said.
+“We all like to do things that help people accomplish their tasks, and the web is an online venue for that,” Clark said.
 “Making websites for accessibility — making them available in a format that everyone can use — helps everybody.”